Organic laser

-Organic lasers use an organic (carbon based) material as the gain medium.
+An organic laser is a laser which uses an organic (carbon based) material as the gain medium.
 The first organic laser was the liquid dye laser.
 These lasers use laser dye solutions as their gain media.

 Organic lasers are inherently tunable and when configured as optimized multiple-prism grating laser oscillators can yield efficient single-transverse mode, and single-longitudinal-mode, emission with laser linewidths as narrow as 350 MHz (approximately 0.0004 nm at a wavelength of 590 nm), in the high-power pulsed regime.